simplify-life/Xlib/README.md

 ##Notes
 ---
 1. *Compile environment*: need GCC 4.8 or above, more than clang3.1.
-2. *Test*: the whole project, on the MAC and centos test has no problem.
-Perform the make, then run the generated script.
+2. *TDD*: the whole project, on the MAC and centos test has no problem.
+Perform the make, then run the generated script.And specific usage see main.cpp.

 ##Q&A
 ---